jdeschamps/htSMLM/guide/configuration.md

 - **Two-state device #**: Map to this GUI property (button No# in controls panel) a device property with two positions (e.g. On/Off or In/Out).
 Consult the Micro-Manager device property browser to determine them  (e.g. "1" and "0" or "On" and Off").
 The two-state device appears in the interface as a single toggle button.
 The name of the button can be set in the Parameters tab.

 - **UV pulse duration (activation)**: Pulse length, power or power percentage property of the activation laser.
 This property is required for the Activation script.
-Note that it should be mapped to the same device property as "UV pulse duration (main frame)".
+Note that it should be mapped to the same device property as "UV pulse duration (main frame)" for consistence.

 - **UV pulse duration (main frame)**: Pulse length, power or power percentage property of the activation laser.
 This property is required for the Activation script.
-Note that it should be mapped to the same device property as "UV pulse duration (activation)".
+Note that it should be mapped to the same device property as "UV pulse duration (activation)" for consistence.

 - **Z stage focus-locking**: Property used to toggle focus stabilization.